rhysdh540/Omnilook/README.md

 ## Credits
-Thanks to [Nolij](https://github.com/Nolij) and his mod [Zume](https://github.com/Nolij/Zume) for the inspiration/idea of large multiversion mods such as this, and many strategies that are used to implement it.
+Thanks to [Nolij](https://github.com/Nolij) and his mod [Zume](https://github.com/Nolij/Zume) for the inspiration/idea of large multiversion mods such as this, and many strategies that I use to implement it.

 ## License